 Anthophora urbana (Urbane Digger Bee)

-On Common Lavender flowers
+On Lavender flowers

 Associated Species: Lavandula angustifolia (Common Lavender)